Genymobile/gm_pr/README.md

 ### Gm_pr configuration

 Open **gm_pr/settings_projects.py** and read the comments.
-You'll need to change most of the configuration here, but the file is self-documenting.
+You should be able to customize your installation by setting environment variables.

 ### Slack configuration